asa55/md2apkg-run/.github/README.md

 - MIT License applies to all files in this repository
 - [See also `md2apkg`'s license](https://github.com/Steve2955/md2apkg/blob/main/LICENSE.md)

+Consider giving this repo a ⭐ if you like what you see and want to let me know you're interested in seeing more from this project

 ## Quickstart Guide

 1. Create a new repo from template (use the big green button above)